Skip to content

 Warning

 This section is only for experts!
-If you are trying to pull data from Simmate, then you should instead use our python client that is described in the database guides.
-Grabbing data directly from our REST API is really only for teams that can't use python or Simmate's code but still want to pull data.
-Also note that grabbing data via our REST API is heavily throttled, so this is not a good way to grab large amounts of data.
+If you're aiming to extract data from Simmate, we suggest using our Python client, as outlined in the database guides.
+The REST API is mainly for teams that cannot use Simmate's python package but still need to extract data.
+Be aware that data extraction via our REST API is heavily throttled, making it unsuitable for large data retrievals.

-While the acronym may not be intuitive for beginners, "REST API" stands for "Representational State Transfer (REST) Application Programming Interfaces (API)".
-In simple terms, this is how we can access databases from a website url.
+"REST API" stands for "Representational State Transfer (REST) Application Programming Interfaces (API)".
+In simpler terms, it's a way to access databases through a website URL.

 http://simmate.org/data/MatprojStructure/